adamqkc/Midterm/README.md

 # Smart Todo List
-Task Tracker saves you time by using natural language analysis to auto-classify your tasks into relevant categories, awesome!
+todo saves you time by using natural language analysis to auto-classify your all your todos into relevant categories, awesome!

 ## Screenshots